castorini/docTTTTTquery/README.md

 ```
 It should take approximately 8 hours to sample one query for each of the 8.8M passages, costing ~$20 USD (8 hours at $2.40 USD/hour) on a preemptible TPU.

-## T5 Training: Learning a New Prediction Model
+## Learning a New Prediction Model: T5 Training with TensorFlow

 Finally, we show how to learn a new prediction model.
 The following command will train a T5-base model for 4k iterations to predict queries from passages.